KWSM-P99/mmbz/readme.txt

 **KNOWN ISSUES**

 Parsing for tells with 2 or more numbers incomplete at this time.
+It will show the first number as the bid.
 Timestamps are ISO which is India, I think.

 ---